arnavdev04/cse15l-lab-reports/lab-report-3.md

 <br/><br/>
 ## Part 2 - Researching Commands
-For this part of the lab report I will be writing about the `grep` command
+For this part of the lab report I will be writing about the `grep` command[^note].

 1. `-r` option:

+   `-r` option recursively searches for the given word or pattern (phrase) in a directory and or a group of files and systematically lists them out.
+The `-r` option is very useful as it enables the user to search through a directory instead of searching through each file individually.

+2. `-r` option:

+3. `-r` option:

+4. `-r` option:

 <br/><br/>
+<br/><br/>

+[^note]: ACADEMIC INTEGRITY NOTE: I have not used ChatGPT for this section and only referred to information provided by `man grep`.
+For general syntax of the options, I referred to web searches with a general search along the following line- "How does '-...' option of grep command work? ".